Lemon Pepper Grilled Calamari Recipe

 I use both techniques for this grilled calamari because serving raw seafood to friends and family makes me uneasy.
 Ceviche relies on citrus juice to “cook” it.
 This is also known as denaturation.

 During denaturation, the citrus juices break down the proteins in the fish or seafood and change both their chemical and physical properties.
-This, in turn, changes the appearance of the fish as well.
+This, in turn, changes the appearance of the fish as well making it appear cooked.

 The longer it sits, the more “firm” and “done” the fish or seafood will get.
 Important note: this process doesn’t kill any bacteria, so it is extremely important to have fresh, sushi-grade fish or seafood.